beancount/docs/docs/beancount_v3.md

 **Why rewrites happen.** When I wrote version 2 of Beancount (a full rewrite of the first version), it was because of a confluence of ideas for improving my first draft; I resisted for a while, but eventually it made so much sense to me that it became simply impossible not to write it.
 Many of the ideas driving the redesign at the time are still axioms in today's design: removing order dependence, normalizing the syntax to be well-defined with a BNF grammar, converting custom processing to a sequence of plugins off of a simple stream of directives, the current design of booking selection and how cost basis works, and all the directives beyond "Transaction".
 These ideas largely shape what a lot of people like about using Beancount today.

 **Goals.** Now is the time for yet another wave of evolution for Beancount, and similarly, a set of new ideas I'm going to lay down in this document form as potent a change as the v1 to v2 transition.
-The vision I have for v3 will *simplify* Beancount, by factoring into simpler, more isolated, more reusable, better defined parts, and not merely by adding new features on top of what's there.
-In many ways, v3 will be a *distillation* of the current system.
+The vision I have for Vnext will *simplify* Beancount, by factoring into simpler, more isolated, more reusable, better defined parts, and not merely by adding new features on top of what's there.
+In many ways, Vnext will be a *distillation* of the current system.
 It will also make space to finally implement some of the core features most often desired by users.
 And those changes will enhance some organizational aspects: allow for more contributions, and also trim down the part that I'm handling myself to less code, so I can more effectively focus on just the core features.

 ## Current Problems<a id="current-problems"></a>